GU-CLASP/GU-CLASP.github.io/content/pages/research/type-theory-group/index.md

 MDFileCustomID: "research-type-theory"
 ---

 The Type Theory group is devoted to the study of Type Theoretical methods for NLP and Formal Semantics.
-The group is led by Stergios Chatzikyriakidis and involves a number of researchers interested in the study and application of Type Theories in Computational Linguistics.
+The group is led by Stergios Chatzikyriakidis.

+Group members:

+-	Stergios Chatzikyriakidis
+-	Jean-Philippe Bernardy
+-	Robin Cooper
+-	Staffan Larsson
+-	Vlad Maraev
+-	Bill Noble

+The group’s activities involve invited talks by prominent researchers in the field, organizing workshops on Type Theory and exploring connections between Type Theory and Probability and/or Machine Learning.